 Water is a "chemical curiosity", as it is described so accurately in the Spektrum special issue.
 This means that under certain circumstances it behaves differently than expected.

-The best known anomaly that the water shows is certainly the density anomaly.
+The best known anomaly that water shows is certainly the density anomaly.
 While other substances reliably lose volume when they cool down, water behaves quite differently.
-Its density only increases up to a temperature of 4°C, when it continues to cool it decreases again.
+Its density only increases until it reaches a temperature of 4°C but then, as it continues to cool down, the density decreases.
 The water therefore expands again - this is the reason why you should take care to remove beverage bottles from the freezer before they explode.

 However, new discoveries are made regularly about the properties of water.